-Megan Chao is a factual entertainment professional with more than a dozen years of experience specializing in documentaries.
-She has a successful track record of shepherding projects from development through show delivery.
+Megan Chao is a factual entertainment professional and science journalist with nearly 15 years of experience specializing in documentaries.

-Chao has been a faculty member at USC Annenberg since 2010, and is faculty adviser for the student-produced documentary series, Impact, which broadcasts weekly on Spectrum News 1.
+Chao has been a faculty member at USC Annenberg since 2010 and is the faculty adviser for the student-produced documentary series, Impact, which broadcasts weekly on Spectrum News 1.
 She serves as vice chair of the curriculum committee for the Asian Pacific Islander Faculty and Staff Association (APIFSA).
-She has a master’s degree in broadcast journalism from USC Annenberg and bachelor’s degrees in biology and nonfiction creative writing from the University of California at Riverside.
+She has a master’s degree in broadcast journalism from USC Annenberg and a bachelor’s degree in biology and nonfiction creative writing from the University of California at Riverside.

 She is a national active member of the Television Academy in the documentary peer group and serves on the peer group’s executive committee.
 She is also a member of the International Documentary Association (IDA) and the American Association for the Advancement of Science (AAAS).